 We want everyone who supports us, or who comes to us for support, to feel confident and comfortable with how their personal information will be looked after or used.
-We are committed to treating you with respect and openness as outlined in our hospice values, and as part of this commitment to you, we have also appointed a Data Protection Officer whose role it is to monitor the hospice’s compliance with data protection legislation.
+We are committed to treating you with respect and openness as outlined in our mission and aims, and as part of this commitment to you, we have also appointed a Data Protection Officer whose role it is to monitor our compliance with the Data Protection Act 2018 and UK GDPR.

 Who we are